ic3software/mccs/alpha-functionality.md

 ### Review Logs

 Logs show all actions by users and admins that change the data in MCCS' databases.
-IOW, all POST, PATCH and DELETE actions performed are logged stating the prior and subsequent state of all affected DB fields (for changes) or what information has been created (POSTs) or removed (DELETEs).
+IOW, all POST, PATCH and DELETE actions performed are logged stating the prior and subsequent state of all affected DB fields (for PATCHes) or what information has been created (POSTs) or removed (DELETEs).